 A student who has a grievance with a professor on an academic matter must first work with the instructor to pursue a satisfactory resolution.
-If a resolution cannot be reached, the student may appeal to the Academic Dean, or if the Dean is the professor involved, a student should appeal to the Academic Guidance Counselor and President.
+If a resolution cannot be reached, the student may appeal to the Academic Dean, or if the Academic Dean is the professor involved, a student should appeal to the Director of Student Services and President.
 After hearing the student's grievance and consulting with the professor involved, the Academic Dean (or Academic Guidance Counselor and President, if appropriate) will make a decision and will inform both the student and professor in writing.